bryanbcook/xf.cm.starterkit/README.md

-# xf.cm.starterkit
+# Xamarin.Forms with Caliburn.Micro Starter Kit
-Xamarin.Forms with Caliburn.Micro Starter Kit
+A Visual Studio Project Template that contains a basic Xamarin.Forms project with all the necessary plumbing to use with Caliburn.Micro